-- Set the machine for an extra rinse cycle, especially if you pretreated with stain remover.
+- Set the machine for an extra rinse cycle (especially if you pretreated stains).

-Can I Put Dress Shirts in the Dryer?
+Can I Put My Dress Shirts in the Dryer?

-Heat alone does not shrink shirts, Sean says.
-It’s the combination of high heat and overdrying that can not only shrink shirts but also burn or otherwise damage the fabric.
+Heat alone doesn’t shrink shirts: It’s the combination of high heat and overdrying that can shrink, damage, and even burn the fabric.
+No one wants that, so be sure to:

 - Use the dryer’s permanent press cycle.

-- Remove the shirt from the dryer when it’s still slightly damp, then take it right to the ironing board.
-The iron will help the shirt finish drying, and the dampness will create steam that helps get out any wrinkles.
+- Remove from the dryer when it’s still damp, then take it right to the ironing board.
+This is two-fold: Dampness helps the drying process and creates steam to remove wrinkles.